oktomus/gsoc-2018/appleseed-proposal.md

 #### Week of May 21

-- Get familiar with the choosen method
+- Get familiar with the chosen method
-- Schematize the algorithm
+- Outline the algorithm
 - Produce diagrams of what the final code structure would be
 - Propose an interface for configuring the sampler
 - Discuss of the structure with maintainers